Platforms love a UI update - and suddenly a simple task becomes a scavenger hunt.

 Solution:

-If you need to run ads for a Page but haven't received a response, it's likely because only current Page admins can approve access requests.
-Additionally, the request might have been sent to the wrong person, which could be causing the delay.
+If you haven't received a response, it's likely because only someone with Full control can approve access requests.
+So, if the request was sent to the wrong person, it could be causing serious delays.

 ✅ Reduces the turnaround time by over 50%